 From those modest beginnings we have moved steadily forward in providing library services for the community.
 Besides the many services available, in 1932, Smithfield City acquired the art collection of the pioneer artist Mary Teasdale, which is housed in our library.
 The libraries art collection consists of 32 Mary Teasdale oils along with many other paintings of noted artists.

-The names of names of individuals and groups of people could be listed who have given considerable money and many hours of service towards the growth of the library.
+Countless individuals and groups of people could be listed who have given considerable money and many hours of service towards the growth of the library.
 Thanks to them all, and may we continue on with their noble tradition.

 More Information about Andrew Carnegie and Carnegie Libraries: